qpluo/qpluo.github.io/README.md

 ---
 ## **Selected presentations at refereed conferences**
-1. 2023, Semantic incorporation in Mandarin.
-Paper accepted as an oral presentation at **West Coast Conference in Formal Linguistics 41 (WCCFL 41)**.
+1. 2023, Semantic incorporation and non-canonical object constructions in Chinese.
+Oral presentation at **West Coast Conference in Formal Linguistics 41 (WCCFL 41)**.
 May 5-7, 2023.
 University of California at Santa Cruz.
 2. 2022, Bare nouns, incorporation, and event kinds in Mandarin Chinese.
 Paper presented at **the 96th Annual Meeting of Linguistic Society of America**.
 Jan.
 5-10, 2022.
 Washington D. C.
 3. 2020, Characterizing the simplex vs. complex adjectives in Mandarin Chinese.
 Paper presented at **Sinn und Bedeutung 25 (SuB 25)**.
 September 7-10, 2020.
 University College London and Queen Mary University of London.
 4. 2020, The architecture of the perfective viewpoint aspect in Mandarin.
 Paper presented at **the 56th Annual Meeting of Chicago Linguistic Society 56 (CLS 56)**.
 April 26-29, 2020.
 The University of Chicago.
 (Co-authored with Anqi Zhang, 1/2)